CURRENT OPENING: Winter, 2020 well into Spring, 2020 for: one or two volunteers and/or married couple.

 Help in the house

-OUTDOORS: Recreation here is year-round with lots of hiking and biking trails, colorful sunsets, historic destinations and our Sky Island" habitat on Mt.
+OUTDOORS: Recreation here is YEAR-ROUND with many hiking and biking trails, colorful sunsets, historic destinations and our Sky Island habitat on Mt.
 Lemmon.
 Or, just relax and practice siesta.

-WILDLIFE: The ranch is mostly native habitat and busy with wildlife.
+WILDLIFE: The ranch is mostly native habitat with wildlife outside the door.
 Listen to coyote choruses and maybe see - a beep-beep, road-runner.

-MUST HAVES: Four Years paid work experience in any job or industry.
+MUST HAVES: Two to Four Years paid work experience in any job or industry.

-The "Long Stay" bedroom suite is huge, with a king bed, (and a single bed if 2 friends travel together) You have heat (not needed!) and a/c controls plus a ceiling fan.
-Your bath is tile shower over tub with dual basins.
-The closet is huge.
-You have a chairs, sofa, and a full-size refrigerator with freezer and microwave.
+ACCOMMODATIONS: The "LONG STAY" bedroom is huge, with a king bed, (and a single bed if 2 friends travel together) You have separate heat and a/c controls in the room, plus a ceiling fan.
+Your bath is all tile with a shower over jetted tub, and with dual basins.
+You have a chairs, sofa, a table with chairs, and a full-size refrigerator with freezer and microwave.

-The "Short Stay" bedroom across the courtyard is comfortable with its double bed, desk/table, side chair and walk in closet.
-You have a comfy chair, desk, a mini-fridge and microwave.
-There is a ceiling fan for comfort, and ypur private tiled bath is next door, with a tile shower over tub.
+The "SHORT STAY" bedroom across the courtyard is sunny and comfortable with its double bed, single bed, desk/table, side chair, ceiling fan, and a mini-fridge.
+Your private tiled bath immediately next door, with a shower over tub.

-If you travel in a RECREATIONAL VEHICLE, you will be have with fresh water, an electric outlet and a concrete pad to park on.
+If you travel in a RECREATIONAL VEHICLE, there is fresh water, an electric outlet and a concrete pad to park on.
 There is FREE black/grey water dumping 4 miles away.

 TRANSPORTATION: Your own transportation will give you the greatest freedom, but Uber and Lyft are available.
 I can drop you off at the nearest bus station in Tucson, 2 miles away, if needed.
 We will likely do some local travel together and I can play tour guide.